-- NEW: The death toll rises to 46, according to police
+- The death toll rises to 46, according to police

 - Rescuers are still searching through the rubble, police say